Attending your first conference can be an intimidating experience. What should I wear? Who do I talk to? What's going to happen? Will I look stupid?

 If a particular paper catches your interest, make a note of that fact.
 Then read it later, either in your hotel room or after you get home.
 The paper will typically have much more detail and will answer some of your questions.
 It will also have references that can lead you to more information on the topic.

 Although the scheduled sessions are (critically) important, much of what is best about a conference happens outside the meeting rooms.
 In the hallways, during coffee breaks, at lunch, and in poster sessions and receptions you'll have the chance to talk one-on-one with other people who are interested in the same things you care about.
 This is your chance to get details about a fascinating paper by spending fifteen minutes with the author.
 You can meet other students working on the same problems you've been exploring, or have dinner with one of the leaders in the field.
-If you're an undergraduate, this is a chance to start developing relationships with graduate advisors; if you're a graduate student, you can meet potential employers.
+If you're an undergraduate, this is a chance to start developing relationships with potential graduate advisors or exploring possible internships; if you're a graduate student, you can meet future employers.

 The one thing to watch out for is clinging to familiar people.
 In a big crowd, it's easy to zero in on the faces we know.
 So maybe you spot your advisor, or a friend from your own institution, or the person you met at dinner last night.
 Don't spend all your time with that person.
 Instead, deliberately spread yourself out.
 That has two advantages: first, it means that you'll gradually develop more and more people you're comfortable with, and second, it means you won't be thought of as a pest.
 This rule is especially important if you're relatively new to the field (e.g., you're a graduate student or planning to become one).
 You're going to need a wide network of relationships, and this is the time to develop them.